-Now, make a note of where each of your fan headers are located on the motherboard and decide the optimal headers to use for each fan based on their position.
+Now, make a note of where each of your fan headers is located on the motherboard and decide the optimal headers to use for each fan based on their position.
 Route all your fan cables through their nearest cutouts and back through the motherboard tray before plugging them in.

 Cases that have a built-in fan controller behind the motherboard simplify this process allowing you to route most if not all the fan cables to a single location.

-If your AIO has a pump cable, you can connect it to any fan header on the motherboard your fan controller, or preferably a dedicated pump header if your board has one.
+If your AIO has a pump cable, you can connect it to any fan header on the motherboard of your fan controller, or preferably a dedicated pump header if your board has one.

 If you’re using an air cooler, you’ll want to connect it heatsink fan to the CPU fan header on your motherboard which should be labeled on the PCB but check the motherboard manual if you need to.